leonardfischer/Kohana-Google-Maps-Module/README.md

        'gmap'       => MODPATH.'gmap',       // A simple google-maps module
     ));

-Then you'll just echo the gmap-class in your action...
+Then you'll just echo an instance of the gmap class in your action...
 For example:

     <?php defined('SYSPATH') or die('No direct script access.');